nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Step 3**: On execution completion a `CommandResult` is created.
 A success message will be appended with `CommandResult#MESSAGE_UNDONE_TASK_SUCCESS`.

-The sequence diagram for `UndoneTaskCommand` can be found below.
+The sequence diagram for a sample usage of `UndoneTaskCommand` can be found below.

 ![Sequence Diagram of UndoneTask Command](images/UndoneTaskCommandSequenceDiagram.png)